-As required by Articles 5(5)(b) and 17(5)(b) of Regulation (EC) No 1829/2003 the proposed Post-Market Environmental Monitoring (PMEM) plan for genetically modified (GM) maize GA21 × T25 has been developed according to the principles and objectives outlined in Annex VII of Directive 2001/18/EC and Decision 2002/811/EC establishing guidance notes supplementing Annex VII to Directive 2001/18/EC.
-The PMEM also takes into account the Scientific Opinion on guidance on the Post-Market Environmental Monitoring of genetically modified plants1.
+As required by Articles 5(5)(b) and 17(5)(b) of Regulation (EC) No. 1829/2003 the proposed Post-Market Environmental Monitoring (PMEM) plan for genetically modified (GM) maize Bt11 has been developed according to the principles and objectives outlined in Annex VII of Directive 2001/18/EC and Decision 2002/811/EC establishing guidance notes supplementing Annex VII to Directive 2001/18/EC.
+The PMEM also takes into account the Scientific Opinion on guidance on the Post-Market Environmental Monitoring of genetically modified plants.

-The European Food Safety Authority (EFSA) has carried out the scientific assessment of the GM maize GA21 x T25 and considered that this GM maize is unlikely to have any adverse effect on human and animal health or on the environmental in the context of its intended uses.
+The European Food Safety Authority (EFSA) has carried out the scientific assessment of the GM maize Bt11 and considered that this GM maize is unlikely to have any adverse effect on human and animal health or on the environment in the context of their intended uses.

-EFSA evaluated the environmental monitoring plan proposed by the authorisation holder and considered that there is no need for a case-specific monitoring since no adverse effects were identified2.
+EFSA evaluated the environmental monitoring plan proposed by the authorisation holder and considered that there is no need for a case-specific monitoring since no adverse effects were identified.
 The monitoring plan consisting in a general surveillance plan is in line with the intended uses for the GMO.

-2. General surveillance plan for unanticipated adverse effects
+2. General surveillance for unanticipated adverse effects